txuser/privacy-policy-english-naming-generator2/README.md

 # Privacy Policy of "Infinite Name Generator"

 ## 1. Handling of user information
-The main function of this application is to work offline only and does not acquire any personal information of the user. <br>
-Therefore, we do not use or provide the user's personal information to any third party.
+This application uses Google AdMob for ad serving and Google Firebase Analytics for the usage analysis.<br>
+Although they obtain ad IDs for ad delivery, I do not use them to identify individuals or for other purposes.<br>
+For more information, please see the Privacy Policy link below.<Br>
+AdMob (Google Inc.): https://policies.google.com/technologies/ads?hl=en <br>
+Firebase Analytics (Google Inc.): https://policies.google.com/privacy?hl=en <br>

 ## 2. Contact information
 https://docs.google.com/forms/d/e/1FAIpQLSdkeS9xs7sjfTGh3WeMTZ4V6hDlhvCZPxiJd-gEPxkfhqcK0g/viewform